Role of Graduate Teaching Assistants

 Most Graduate Teaching Assistants are assigned to teach courses satisfying the Oral Communication Requirement.
-Occasionally, assistant instructors with appropriate credentials can asked to teach:
+Instructors with appropriate credentials can asked to teach:

-*Other courses may be added to this list as the needs of the Department dictate.
+*Other courses may be added to this list as needed.

 Nature of the Oral Communication Fundamentals Program

-Each Graduate Teaching Assistant during the first semester of teaching is required to enroll in the section of 930 entitled "Seminar in Teaching Oral Communication."
-The class meets weekly and carries two hours of credit.
-Its purpose is to provide the assistant instructor with additional insight and expertise in the teaching fundamentals of oral communication generally, and, in particular, the program as it is conducted at the University of Kansas.
+During the first semester of teaching, Graduate Teaching Assistants are required to enroll in a section of COMS 920 entitled "Intro to Teaching Oral Communication."
+The class meets weekly and carries 3 hours of credit.
+Its purpose is to provide GTAs with additional insight and expertise in the teaching fundamentals of oral communication generally, and, in particular, the program as it is conducted at the University of Kansas.

 The prospective GTA needs to meet all employment eligibility requirements as set by the University of Kansas and the Kansas Board of Regents.
 Please see additional resources regarding GTA appointments: